Thomas Cleeve: Background

-Thomas Cleeve was born in Cleveland, Quebec in Canada, and was the eldest son of Edward Elmes Cleeve, an English immigrant, and Sophia Journeaux, whose family came from Ireland.
+Thomas Cleeve was born in Cleveland in Canada East, and was the eldest son of Edward Elmes Cleeve, an English immigrant, and Sophia Journeaux, whose family came from Ireland.

 Business career

 In 1860 Thomas Cleeve travelled to Ireland to stay with his mother's relatives who ran an agricultural machinery business in Limerick known as J.P.
 Evans & Company.
 Young Thomas decided to remain in Ireland and eventually assumed control of the business.

 In 1883, Cleeve started a new enterprise, the Condensed Milk Company of Ireland, in conjunction with two local businessmen.
 The company manufactured dairy products, such as condensed milk, butter, cheese and confectionery.
 Its headquarters were located in Limerick city, on the northern bank of the River Shannon.
 The business expanded over the next 20 years to become the largest of its type in the United Kingdom.

 Cleeve was also senior partner in the Cleeve Canning and Cold Storage Company based in British Columbia.

-He was the President of Limerick Chamber in 1908-09.
+He was the President of Limerick Chamber in 1908–09.